FactorPrism®

 FactorPrism® isolated a dramatic spike in pothole complaints in 2014 that was distinct from general street condition issues:

-3. Hidden Seasonal Patterns in Water System
+3. Seasonal Movement in Water System Complaints

 ~